VahidN/DNTCaptcha.Core/README.md

 ## Linux (and containers) support

-The SkiaSharp library need extra dependencies to be work on Linux and containers, please install the following NuGet packages:
+The `SkiaSharp` library needs extra dependencies to work on Linux and containers.
+Please install the following NuGet packages:

 ```
 PM> Install-Package SkiaSharp.NativeAssets.Linux.NoDependencies
 PM> Install-Package HarfBuzzSharp.NativeAssets.Linux
 ```

 You also need to modify your `.csproj` file to include some MSBuild directives that ensure the required files are in a good place.
-These extra steps are normally not required but seems to be some issues on how .NET load them.
+These extra steps are normally not required but seems to be some issues on how .NET loads them.

 ```xml
 <Target Name="CopyFilesAfterPublish" AfterTargets="AfterPublish">